seomoz/plines/README.md

   `Redis.connect` is used, which uses the `REDIS_URL` environment variable, but long term it would be nice to be able to configure it.
 * Cancel scheduled timeout jobs when dependencies are met.
+* Open source this!
+It's currently a private github repo, but I think we should plan to open source it.
+However, it probably makes sense to actually use it in production first :).

 ## Contributing